vegaprotocol/ethdenver2022/README.md

 #### INSPIRATION

-The Vega engineering team have built a very simplistic web based implementation of an explorer to give you inspiration, as well as a reference for decoding transactions.
-Whilst fun to play with and learn from, we'd recommend starting from scratch with React or similar - rather than simply forking this repo!
+The Vega engineers have built a very simplistic web based implementation of a block explorer to give you inspiration, as well as a reference for decoding transactions. **Whilst fun to play with and learn from, we'd recommend starting from scratch with React or similar - rather than simply forking this repo!**

 <a href="https://explorer.vega.trading"><img width="843" alt="block-explorer" src="https://user-images.githubusercontent.com/149245/152604768-69ac788c-d81f-422c-a8fa-bf57a2b071de.png"></a>